simon-ess/training-vm/doc/creating-vm-using-vagrant.md

 Before publishing an OVA file, adjust CPUs to a more friendly value for the end user's host machine.

+### Adding a CA Certificate

+If your institute firewall requires an additional CA certificate, copy the required certificate (in PEM format) into the `vagrant` directory (next to the `Vagrantfile`) and enable the `catrust` role (in the bootstrap step).

 ## Add the Training Specific Content: Bootstrap and Update

 The initial installation is a minimal VM.